 Bullying and harassment are never OK and will not be tolerated in any form, in either verbal or written communications.
 We will not engage with any person who uses bullying or harassment techniques to intimidate, threaten or malign staff or Council.

-We will review our current Bullying & Harassment Policy, as well as the new Municipal Code of Conduct developed by UBCM.
-Both of these documents apply to people who work for the Town, including consultants, and to those who come onto our premises and interact with staff.
+We will review our current Bullying & Harassment Policy..
+T his policy applies to people who work for the Town, including consultants, and to those who come onto our premises and interact with staff.

+We will review the new model Municipal Code of Conduct developed by UBCM, which establishes a set of principles and general standards as starting point for local governments to develop their own code of conduct.

 We will review our Procedure Bylaw to ensure that it incorporates best practices with respect to decorum at Council meetings and public hearings.